fjuul/sdk/README.md

 Please follow the [link](docs/android-examples.md) to see examples of working with the Fjuul Android SDK API.

 You can also refer to [ExampleApp](android/ExampleApp) which built for demonstration purposes.

+# Fjuul iOS SDK

+Modules of Fjuul SDK for iOS platform library written in Swift.

+### Restrictions

+- Fjuul SDK for iOS runs on devices with iOS 10+
+- Fjuul SDK for iOS requires Xcode 11.4+ and Swift 5.2+

+### Distibution

+Fjuul iOS SDK packages are published at Github repo with the URL `https://github.com/fjuul/sdk`.
+In order to access Fjuul SDK modules you need to:

+1. In XCode from menu, select `File > Swift Packages > Add Package Dependency`.
+2. Fill package repository URL `https://github.com/fjuul/sdk`
+3. Choose required package products: `FjuulCore, FjuulUser, FjuulAnalytics, FjuulActivitySources`

+### Getting started
+Please follow the [link](docs/ios-examples.md) to see examples of working with the Fjuul iOS SDK API.

+You can also refer to [ExampleApp](ios/ExampleApp) which built for demonstration purposes.